gitluin/sara/README.md

  * Sometimes, download dialogs from Firefox end up in 9th hellspace
  * buttonpress doesn't draw focus to new monitors
  * enternotify is not as snappy as it is in dwm. if you move the pointer slowly, it won't work, and sometimes it gets "stuck" on a window if you move back and forth quickly. buttonpress always refocuses, though.
+ * spawning when selecting all tags should work like dwm.

 To Do
 ----